shacron/sled/README.md

     make -j <jobs>

-The following build options are for people developing sled:
+The following build options are for people developing sled, and should be define on the command line or in the environment:

     BUILD=debug